antiguatechlabs/antigua-tech-labs/memory-bank/systemPatterns.md

 - Material UI as the primary component library
 - Framer Motion for animations
 - Custom styling through a combination of component props and global CSS
+- Custom reusable components for consistent UI patterns

+#### Custom Components

+The project includes several custom components that should be used whenever possible:

+- **Section**: A wrapper component for page sections that provides consistent styling, spacing, and container behavior
+- **GradientText**: A component for rendering text with gradient styling
+- **MotionComponents**: Wrapped Material UI components with Framer Motion for animations

 ### Theme Management